mrfdev/1MB/Resources/pregeneration.md

 Keep the console to the server open, so you can see what goes wrong.
 If something goes wrong you can just start over that one world (after applying fixes) versus having to redo everything.
 Read the console, know what is going on. etc.

+## Force Upgrade side-note

+Eventually I might write a Github page like this one about server upgrades, but I will make a side note here regarding upgrading worlds from one version of Minecraft to another.

+Mojang has offered a way to forcefully run optimize and upgrade on your worlds.
+You can do this in singleplayer techcnically by pressing a button or just loading the world I think.
+But for a server you need to update your jvm startup parameters with either Force Upgrade option, and/or the Erase Cache option.

+`--forceUpgrade` - One time converts world chunks to new engine version `--eraseCache` - Removes caches.
+Cached data is used to store the skylight, blocklight and biomes, alongside other stuff

+It's important to realise that you only need to run this once, subsequent server startups do not need this.
+This is recommended (in my opinion) to do between major versions or at least when there's world generation changes between versions.

+`java` starts the jvm, `-jar` tells the jvm which jar file to start, like spigot.jar or paper.jar, and behind that, you can add `--forceUpgrade`.
+Do not add it before -jar, it has to be go behind it, because java startup flags go behind java and before -jar, and the Minecraft server startup params go behind the -jar

+i.e.
+`java -jar spigot.jar --forceUpgrade --eraseCache`

 ## Plugins and Tools/Resources

 Get hosting that gives you console access, personally I avoid any control panel.
 I want full server access and a command line.
 Allowing me to use basic kernel commands to manage the data on the hosting solution is important.
 Having control over your data means you can back up properly, you can start servers properly, you can customize your servers properly, and you can run multiple instances properly and pre-gen in a comfortable way.
 Free hosting solutions that give you 5gb storage and no console access besides read-only: worthless in my opinion to properly run a server.